PySimpleGUI/PySimpleGUI/readme.md

 ## Galleries 🎨

-Work on a more formal gallery of user-submitted GUIs as well as those found on GitHub is underway but as of this writing it's not complete.
-There are currently 2 places you can go to see some screenshots in a centralized way.
-Hopefully, a Wiki or other mechanism can be released soon to do justice to the awesome creations people are making.
+Work on a more formal gallery of user-submitted GUIs and those found on GitHub is underway, but as of this writing, it's not complete.
+There are currently two places you can go to see some screenshots in a centralized way.
+Hopefully, a Wiki or other mechanism can be released soon to do justice to people's awesome creations.

 ### User Submitted Gallery

-The first is a [user submitted screenshots issue](https://github.com/PySimpleGUI/PySimpleGUI/issues/10) located on the GitHub.
+The first is a [user submitted screenshots issue](https://github.com/PySimpleGUI/PySimpleGUI/issues/10) located on GitHub.
 It's an informal way for people to show off what they've made.
 It's not ideal, but it was a start.

 ### Massive Scraped GitHub Images

 The second is a [massive gallery of over 3,000 images](https://www.dropbox.com/sh/g67ms0darox0i2p/AAAMrkIM6C64nwHLDkboCWnaa?dl=0) scraped from 1,000 projects on GitHub that are reportedly using PySimpleGUI.
-It's not been hand-filtered and there are plenty of old screenshots that were used in the early documentation.
+It's not been hand-filtered, and there are plenty of old screenshots used in the early documentation.
 But, you may find something in there that sparks your imagination.

 <hr>

 # Uses for PySimpleGUI 🔨

 The following sections showcase a fraction of the uses for PySimpleGUI.
 There are over 1,000 projects on GitHub alone that use PySimpleGUI.
 It's truly amazing how possibilities have opened up for so many people.
-Many users have spoken about previously attempting to create a GUI in Python and failing, but finally achieving their dreams when they tried PySimpleGUI.
+Many users have previously mentioned attempting to create a GUI in Python and failing, but finally achieving their dreams when they tried PySimpleGUI.

 ## Your First GUI

-Of course one of the best uses of PySimpleGUI is getting you into making GUIs for your Python projects.
+Of course, one of the best uses of PySimpleGUI is getting you into making GUIs for your Python projects.
 You can start as small as requesting a filename.
 For this, you only need to make a single call to one of the "high-level functions" called `popup`.
-There are all kinds of popups, some collect information.
+There are all kinds of popups, and some collect information.

 `popup` on itself makes a window to display information.
 You can pass multiple parameters just like a print.
-If you want to get information, then you will call functions that start with `popup_get_` such as `popup_get_filename`.
+If you want to get information, you will call functions that start with `popup_get_` such as `popup_get_filename`.

 Adding a single line to get a filename instead of specifying a filename on the command line can transform your program into one that "normal people" will feel comfortable using.